Terms and conditions

 8. Intellectual Property

-Elvinger is the sole and exclusive owner of the legal advice and documents produced by its lawyers and holds all the intellectual property rights pertaining thereto.
+Elvinger is the sole and exclusive owner of the legal advice, know-how and documents produced by its lawyers or employees, and holds all the intellectual property rights pertaining thereto.
 Clients shall not, without Elvinger’s prior written permission, reproduce or use such legal advice or documents for any purposes other than in relation to the matter and for the purpose for which they were provided.
-Clients shall not reproduce Elvinger Hoss Prussen’s intellectual property, including, without limitation, logos, trademarks, website, materials, without Elvinger Hoss Prussen’s prior written permission.
+Clients shall not reproduce Elvinger Hoss Prussen’s intellectual property, including, without limitation, logos, trademarks, website, materials, without Elvinger Hoss Prussen’s prior written consent.

 Consent is presumed when Elvinger’s advice, notes, logo, trademarks and other intellectual property is incorporated into any advice, website, brochure, flyer, leaflet or any other document of Elvinger Hoss Prussen.